Grants and Funding Opportunities

 The State Urgent Need (SUN)

 The State Urgent Need (SUN) Fund is available following natural disasters and events that are not eligible for federal disaster assistance.
-The SUN program provides financial assistance to addrsess disaster-related damage to public infrastructure and utilities, including repair, replacement, and mitigation measures.
+The SUN program provides financial assistance to address disaster-related damage to public infrastructure and utilities, including repair, replacement, and mitigation measures.

 SUN funding is available to repair, replace, rehabilitate, or improve public infrastructure impacted by a natural disaster, including mitigation measures appropriate to the project.
 Funds cannot be used for: